 Turn off notifications.
 You don’t need a ding every time you get a piece of spam.
-There’s actually been scientific research that shows that people can actually get addicted to the notification dings from their phones, releasing a dopamine hit (the pleasure chemical) to the brain.
+There’s actually been scientific research showing that people can get addicted to their phone’s notification dings, which release a dopamine hit (the pleasure chemical) to the brain.

-When looking at things in your inbox, there are 3 important questions you have to ask:
+When looking at things in your inbox, there are three important questions you have to ask:

 - Does it require a due date?
-This pretty much applies just to tasks, but just throwing tasks into OmniFocus won’t help you actually get things done.
-You have to decide when you want to do this task, and then you have to decide if there really is a hard “Due Date”.
-We recommend not putting arbitrary due dates on your tasks because you’ll end up with a whole bunch of red items that are “overdue” when you open OmniFocus (but not really), and it can paralyze you with what is called “task overwhelm”.
+This pretty much applies only to tasks, but just throwing tasks into OmniFocus won’t help you actually get things done.
+You have to decide when you want to do this task, and then you have to decide if there really is a hard “Due Date.”
+We recommend not putting arbitrary due dates on your tasks because you’ll end up with a whole bunch of red items that are “overdue” when you open OmniFocus (but not really), and it can paralyze you with what is called “task overwhelm.”
 Instead, use defer dates or start dates.
-These will make the task available in a tool like OmniFocus, but not scream at you if you don’t get it done by a certain time.
+These will make the task available in a tool like OmniFocus, but they won’t scream at you if you don’t get it done by a certain time.

 If you need some assistance managing your inboxes, we’re here to help!
-We’ve actually developed our own system for dealing with email called the “AE Email Workflow”.
-If you want to know how it works, we’ve put together a few resources that you can download for free as part of our “Inbox Zero Toolkit”.
+We’ve developed our own system for dealing with email called the “AE Email Workflow.”
+If you want to know how it works, we’ve put together a few resources that you can download for free as part of our “Inbox Zero Toolkit.”

 The Inbox Zero Toolkit includes several valuable resources: